appsody/appsody/build.md

 {component}-{target system}

-For instance, to build the CLI for OS/X, you would enter:
+For instance, to build the CLI for macOS, you would enter:

 ```bash
 make build-darwin